-You’ll still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.
+You still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.

 The icare injury management program provides information for employers about the claims process and how they can support their worker’s following an injury.
 Different options are available for small to medium companies and large organisations.

-Benefits of the new claims form
+Benefits of the online claims form

 Employers and injured workers should experience a straightforward, empathetic and consistent process, regardless of the simplicity or complexity of a claim.